ifremer-bioinformatics/samba/docs/usage.md

 ## Final analysis report

-This step is optional and create a HTML report of samba analyses.
+This step is optional and create a HTML report of samba analysis.

 ### `--report_enable`

-Set to false to deactivate report creation. (default = true)
+Set to false to deactivate report creation (default = true).

 ### `--SAMBAtemplate`